CloudwickDK/linux_hm4_mysql/README.md

 # linux_hm4_mysql
-Create two pages: -Index page that receives a name from a box and the user submits it.
-Name Submit button  -List_names page: a list of the users’ names from mysql database.
+Create two pages:
+-Index page: The user writes his name in a box and submits it by clicking the submit button.
+-List_names page: a list of the users’ names from mysql database.